Abdur Rahman Fahad

 Fahim Ahmed Irfan, Md Asif tanvir, Md Abdur Rahman Fahad, Razib Iqbal

-In this paper, we propose a meta- morphic testing approach for verifying a novel sensor grouping technique in smart spaces.
+In this paper, we propose a metamorphic testing approach for verifying a novel sensor grouping technique in smart spaces.
 The technique employs a spectral clustering algorithm with graph-based feature representations derived from time-series data.
-Our approach defines ten metamorphic relations encompassing both verification and validation perspectives.
+Our approach defines ten metamorphic relations addressing verification and validation perspectives.

 STVR Journal